Collecting Vintage Cameras: a Beginners Guide

 The first step towards finding new additions to your new burgeoning camera collection is knowing where to look.
 There are plenty of places where you’re likely to find rare or idiosyncratic cameras if you look hard enough, and even some where you might even get your hands on one of particularly great value.

-For starters, you’ll want to check a number of places in your immediate vicinity.
-Flea markets, thrift stores, antique shops and a number of other places might have what you’re looking for, and they might also have it at an exceptionally low price.
-Old cameras are quite common if you know where to look, and they can be found cheaply a lot of the time.
+For starters, you’ll want to check some places in your immediate vicinity.
+Flea markets, thrift stores, and a number of other places might have what you’re looking for, and they may also have it at an exceptionally low price.
+You may want to try an antique fair if you are looking for an antique camera at a reasonable price.
+Old cameras are easy to find if you know where to look.

 If you’re looking for a specific make or model, you might have more success searching for it online.
 You may end up paying a bit more, but if you want a camera that’s rare or difficult to find, this might be your best bet.
 Additionally, most online used analogue camera vendors test their merchandise thoroughly prior to listing it, so you’re almost guaranteed a working camera.